Make your home more comfortable and efficient for you—and more marketable if you decide to sell it.

 ROI on replacing your hot water heater

-A family of four can save up to $350 per year on utility costs by installing a heat pump water heater (14)—but only $20 per year in energy savings with a tankless hot water heater, according to EnergyStar.gov (15).
+A family of four can save up to $350 per year on utility costs by installing a heat pump water heater (17)—but only $20 per year in energy savings with a tankless hot water heater, according to EnergyStar.gov (18).

 While tankless hot water heaters are a home improvement that’s currently en vogue due to their small footprint and how they heat water instantly, they actually aren’t as energy efficient as a heat pump water heater.

 Curious about heat pump water heaters?
-Sealed can help you convert to a heat pump water heater for no upfront cost.
+Sealed can help you convert to a heat pump water heater with an energy-savings guarantee.

 Heat pump water heaters can be 2–3 times more energy-efficient than other water heaters.Energy.gov